danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day3.md

 # Cognitive Hackathon: Week 1 - Teacher's Guide
 ## Day 3

 Continue ideation phase of Student Project.
 Guide students as needed and encourage them to document their ideas in Notebooks.
-Have a group check-in to share and discuss team project concepts.
+Have an Agile check-in to share and discuss team project concepts.

-## Complete Azure Notebooks Lab

-Students need to complete the lab from the previous day, which includes these activities:

-* Create a free Azure Notebooks account
-* Create a new Project
-* Create a new Notebook
-* Notebook Cells
-* Code Cells

-Next let's explore Python by running snippets of code in Azure Notebook Code Cells.

-## Python Demo and Lab
-For basic examples to introduce the language, see Azure Notebook: [Introduction to Python]("https://github.com/danhermes/cognitive-hackathon/Teacher%Guide/Week%1/Introduction%to%Python.ipynb").

-Python topics in the demo and lab:

-* Comments
-* Data Types
-* Lists
-* Control Flow Tools
-* Functions
-* Classes
-* Errors and Exceptions
+# Student Project

+## Technology Overview (40 min)
+Now that they have a high level concept for the project, let's get into the technical detail.
+Teams should convene and discuss technical implemention of their project.
+They should discuss and answer questions like these:

+* What cognitive API will I use?
+(Explore the Azure Cognitive Services APIs and think about how you might use them)
+* Where would the data come from?
+(A dataset doesn't have to currently exist for this project, but describe the dataset, where it would come from, and if anything similar does exist.)
+* What do you think the data look like?
+(Give a description of what kind of data and examples of that data).
+* What will be the UI design of my app?
+(Use Power Point, or even paper, to sketch out the screen(s) that your users would see.)
+* How will I measure success?
+(Describe what effect you want to have with your application).

+## Agile Standup (20 min)
+Have the class reconvene so each team can do a brief Scrum-style standup report on: their idea, a brief explanation, key technical implementation considerations, and blockers.
+Blockers are obstacles that they might use help with from the class.
+Discussion as time allows.